harness/developer-hub/docs/chaos-engineering/chaos-faults/linux/linux-jvm-modify-return.md

 ### Pid

-The process Id used by Byteman to target the services of the Java application.
-This is mutually exclusive with the `Startup command` input variable.
+The process ID used by Byteman to target the services of the Java application.
+This is mutually exclusive with the `startupCommand` input variable.

 The following YAML snippet illustrates the use of this input variable: